 Call (717) 775-7195 for Assistance in Your Child Support Issue

 At Scaringi Law, our attorneys know how child support works in practice.
 We can therefore, look beyond the guidelines to make sure that your child support accurately reflects your true circumstances whether you'll be making or receiving the payments.
-If you could use legal advice that goes past the mechanical formulas to define your rights or responsibilities, contact our office in Harrisburg, Newport or Carlisle, for a free consultation.
+If you could use legal advice that goes past the mechanical formulas to define your rights or responsibilities, contact our office in Harrisburg, Newport or Carlisle, to ask about our free consults.

 Most child support obligations are determined by a conference officer, who will usually apply the guidelines formula in the absence of any more specific information.
 Our job as your counsel is to make sure that your child support payment reflects the realities of your situation, even if the guidelines won't necessarily accommodate them.